fluent/fluent-bit-docs/pipeline/outputs/nats.md

 nats://host:port
 ```

+The stream name ( like a Kafka "topic" ) is based on the event_check->tag.

 ## Running

 [Fluent Bit](http://fluentbit.io) only requires to know that it needs to use the **nats** output plugin, if no extra information is given, it will use the default values specified in the above table.